agraef/purr-data/README.md

 8. Look in the top level source directory and double-click the setup file to start installing Purr Data on your system or run `./"setup file name"` in MSYS2 shell.

-#### Windows 64-bit Using msys2

-The instructions are exactly the same as for the 32 bit build (see above), but the build needs to be done using mingw64 instead of mingw32.
-That is:

-- in the Start menu, type MSYS2 MinGW x64 to enter the 64-bit msys2 environment

-- Install the mingw64 packages for the dependencies.
-These should be the same as the i686 packages listed under dependencies above, but with x86_64 instead of i686 in the package names.
-Here's the current list you can copy and paste for
-convenience:

-        pacman -S autoconf automake git libtool \
-          make mingw-w64-x86_64-dlfcn mingw-w64-x86_64-fftw \
-          mingw-w64-x86_64-fluidsynth \
-          mingw-w64-x86_64-SDL2 \
-          mingw-w64-x86_64-ftgl mingw-w64-x86_64-fribidi \
-          mingw-w64-x86_64-ladspa-sdk mingw-w64-x86_64-lame \
-          mingw-w64-x86_64-libsndfile mingw-w64-x86_64-libvorbis \
-          mingw-w64-x86_64-lua mingw-w64-x86_64-toolchain \
-          mingw-w64-x86_64-libjpeg-turbo \
-          mingw-w64-x86_64-speex \
-          mingw-w64-x86_64-python \
-          mingw-w64-x86_64-python-markdown \
-          rsync unzip wget

-- Use the MSYS2 MinGW 64-bit shell (rather than the 32-bit shell) to do the build.

 ### Code of Conduct